AlonsoVallejo/ESP32_IoT_GreenHouse/backend/readme.md

 ---

 ## Notes
-- Firebase functions is even not supported.
-Functions require paid plan option.
+- Firebase functions are not supported.
+Functions require a paid plan option.
 - Ensure Firebase credentials (`esp32_project_serviceAccountKey.json`) are valid.
 - Monitor server logs via PM2 to confirm connectivity changes and Firebase reinitialization.
 - Make sure your ESP32 devices send valid JSON payloads to the server, including the `irr` field for irrigation status.